Tampa Criminal Forensic Science Attorney | Brancato Law Firm, P.A.

 An attorney who lacks forensic knowledge cannot effectively challenge forensic evidence.
 For example, they may not recognize when an expert’s conclusions exceed what the science supports.
 Similarly, they may lack awareness of which defense experts to retain.
 As a result, the technical questions that could undermine the prosecution’s case often go unasked.

 Conversely, an attorney who understands forensic science can identify weaknesses that others miss.
 Such an attorney knows that fingerprint analysis involves subjective interpretation.
-Moreover, they understand that cell phone location data has significant limitations.
+They understand that cell phone location data has significant limitations.
 Additionally, they recognize when a toxicology report’s conclusions do not match the underlying data.

 Ultimately, this knowledge translates directly into better defense strategies and better outcomes.